Neighbor Chords are a great way to expand and embellish a single chord that is played for an extended length of time…

 - Don’t forget to swing the eighth notes!

-- Notice that the back beats in the left hand are “ghosted”, more felt than heard.
+- Notice that the notes on the weak and back beats in the left hand are “ghosted”, more felt than heard.

-- Use your knowledge of chord theory to work out this pattern for all twelve major triads.
+- Use your knowledge of chord theory to work this pattern our for all major triads.